Skip to main content

 Blue Apron Romantic Recipes

-Price per serving: $7.49-$12.49 (2-person plan starts at $76.93 for 3 meals + shipping, often waived on first order)
+Price per serving: $7.99-$11.99 (2-person plans plus shipping, often waived on first order)

 Blue Apron is the one you pick when you want to look like you know what you’re doing.
-The recipes are more complex. pan-seared scallops with lemon brown butter, short rib ragu, Thai-style shrimp curry.
+The recipes are more complex: pan-seared scallops with lemon brown butter, short rib ragu, Thai-style shrimp curry.
 Restaurant energy.
 The ingredient quality is noticeably better than HelloFresh.
 Real shallots, fresh herbs that aren’t wilted, proteins that brown properly.

 Promo: $20 off first 2 orders.
 Blue Apron+ membership ($9.99/month) gets you free shipping.